 Teoria – Free online Music Theory lessons.

 Hoffman Academy – Free online Piano Lessons taught via videos right on your computer, tablet or phone.

 Mission US – This site offers a fun interactive way to learn history through games and interactive activities.
 There are two ways to play free – computer or iPad.

-Daily Grammar – Take Grammar at your own pace with these FREE lessons.
+Daily Grammar – Take grammar at your own pace with this free homeschool curriculum.

 Purple Math – This site offers math support for a variety of standardized tests as well as full curriculum for upper level high school classes.

 Quarks and Quirks Science – You can choose from High School Biology with a 30-week lesson outline.